HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 Android: http://kunm.org/post/new-app-texting-navajo-android-phones

 ##New Testament Stats

+The goal in processing the book of James is to determine how much "work" is conducted in the typing of this particular text segment.
+Make an assessment several things are assumed (1) the text is valid Navajo language, (2) that the text is representative of the Navajo language text input needs, (3) that the text was input correctly when it was typed, and (4) that the text can give some residue of the way it was typed.
+To ensure that the text processed is Navajo language the text of the book of James was copied from the following publication found online:

+* American Bible Society.
+2000.
+James.
+Navajo Bible.
+American Bible Society. https://www.bible.com/versions/1098 Then various characters were removed from the source text.
+These included section headings, chapter markers, and verse markers.
+The purpose in doing this was to make the text as equatable with other translations of the book of James as possible.
+That is, several copies in this study did not have section headings, so, the texts were massaged to eliminate obvious incongruities.
+In order to test assumption two the text of the Navajo Wikipedia was processed in parallel to this text.
+A short comparison based on frequencies of characters is provided later.
+Assumption three is taken in good faith.
+Only live tests, with human subjects could show otherwise.
+Using corpora of written text is acceptable, though not prefered in similar UX and text input studies.
+Assumption four is a bit more challenging to address.
+Several methods of counting characters were used to count characters in each text.
+Intial counts used [UnicodeCCount](http://scripts.sil.org/UnicodeCharacterCount), a perl script by Bob Hallissy.
+As has already been discussed, characters may be input via an orthographical typographical unit form (i.e. first keyboard), or they may be divided up into Unicode Character form.
+This only need affect how the text input buttons are arranged.
+Background processes may

 Text Count

 Character count for '/Users/Hugh/Dropbox/Paterson Thesis 2014/Paterson 2014 Thesis Proposal/Thesis Data sets/US Examples/O. Navajo Text Sample/Navajo Text-no numbers-no headings.txt':